 The tissue that lines your lungs, stomach, heart, and other organs is called mesothelium.
-Mesothelioma is a tumor of that tissue.
+Mesothelioma, also known as malignant mesothelioma, is cancer of that tissue.
 It usually starts in the lungs, but can also start in the abdomen or other organs.
-It can be benign (not cancer) or malignant (cancer.)

 - Trouble breathing

 - Pain under the rib cage

 - Pain, swelling, or lumps in the abdomen

 Sometimes it is hard to tell the difference between malignant mesothelioma and lung cancer.
 Your doctor uses imaging tests and a biopsy to make the diagnosis.
 Malignant mesothelioma is often found when it is advanced.
 This makes it harder to treat.
 Treatment may include surgery, radiation, chemotherapy, and/or targeted therapy.
 Targeted therapy uses drugs or other substances that attack specific cancer cells with less harm to normal cells.

 Treatments and Therapies